 This Louisiana slang phrase means to have fun and enjoy yourself.

-Louisiana natives often use this when referencing social gatherings or activities, as it is an expression of their hospitality and enthusiasm for a good time.
+Louisiana natives often use this when referencing social gatherings, expressing their hospitality and enthusiasm for a good time.

 For example, Louisiana natives may say, “We’re gonna pass a good time tonight at the party!”